repology/postgresql-libversion/README.md

 The extension implements:

-* `version_compare_simple` funcitions which takes two strings, compares them as versions and returns integer -1 if second version is greater, 1 if first version is greated and 0 if versions are equal.
+* `version_compare_simple` function which takes two strings, compares them as versions and returns integer -1 if second version is greater, 1 if first version is greater and 0 if versions are equal.
 * `versiontext` type which behaves just like `text`, but compares as version strings.